badamiec3/readMeFile/README.md

 * Code fully integrated into a Version Control System.

 ### My Approach
-To meet these requirements, I have created an app which lets the user to do the following:
+To meet these requirements, I have created an app which lets the user do the following:
 * Create a book note card which stores:
    * *Title*
    * *Author*